 Your Macon Optometrist - Brown's Eye Center in Macon, GA

 Ensuring crisp and clear vision is only one part of first-rate eye care.
-In addition to testing visual acuity, our eye doctors focus on the comprehensive and long-term health of your eyes and vision.
+In addition to testing visual acuity, our Macon eye doctors focus on the comprehensive and long-term health of your eyes and vision.
 Using the latest in optometric technology such as digital imaging, in our Macon office, we will inspect your eyes thoroughly with a comprehensive eye and vision assessment.
 Our optometric experts stay up to date with the rapid progress of medicine and technology, so you benefit from precise diagnoses and optimal treatments.
 Many common eye diseases, such as macular degeneration, cataracts and glaucoma, do not present symptoms until a late stage.
 For early detection and effective medical treatment of eye disease, visit our highly qualified and skilled eye doctor regularly for a comprehensive eye exam.
 Our opticians will be happy to help you with eyeglasses and contact lenses fitting.

 Q&A | Eye Allergies with Dr. Clayton Smith